Adyen/adyen-react-native/docs/Configuration.md

 ## Analytics

 - `enabled` - Enable/Disable all analytics.
 Defaults to **true**. ⚠️ This feature only available from v68 of Adyen API
-- `payload` - Data to be sent along with the event data

 ## React Native SDK provides the following configurations for components: